scott-mescudi/pyro/README.md

 - Decrypt messages using a private key.
 - Copy PGP keys to the clipboard.
 - List keys stored in different directories.
-- Generate a PGP keypair with no fields. (not recommended for long term use)
+- Generate a PGP keypair with empty fields. (not recommended for long term use)
 ## Prerequisites

-- **Go** must be installed on your machine to run the program.
+- **Go** must be installed on your machine to build/run the program.
 - **Clipboard support** is enabled using the `github.com/atotto/clipboard` package.
 Ensure your system supports clipboard operations.

 ## Directory Structure